 But there’s a nightmare scenario.
 If even WoW’s star must eventually wane, won’t there come a time when those children move on to something less malleable?
 When Planet Notch, best imagined as a bearded Earth in a porkpie hat, shrinks to the size of a pea and a helpless MinecraftEdu drops out of the sky?

 That was the question I’d planned to ask Koivisto at Nottingham’s GameCity festival last week.
 But instead, I was ambushed with an announcement that caused me to do whatever the Google Drive equivalent is of screwing up my questions and tossing them out the window.
-It turns out the Edu team have safeguarded their company’s future by embracing another breakout sandbox success: dropping-out-of-the-sky simulator Kerbal Space Program.
+It turns out the Edu team have safeguarded their company’s future by embracing another breakout sandbox success: dropping-out-of-the-sky simulator Kerbal Space Program, which you should play already going by our Kerbal Space Program review.

 Edu parent company TeacherGaming are building a new team to work on the project in parallel with MinecraftEdu.
 KerbalEdu, as it’s tentatively called, will be released in mid-November to a round of 50-or-so schools - early adopters who’ll spend “countless hours” with the game and send TeacherGaming their feedback.